schatt3npakt/madprompts-app/docs/milestones.md

 ## Backlog
 - Challenge Levels based on prompt configuration
 - Music based on prompt configuration
-  Decide by chance if first adjective is a style adjective or theme adjective
+- Decide by chance if first adjective is a style adjective or theme adjective
+- Custom install experience

 # Homepage
 ## Backlog